-Alex is regularly instructed by government departments, police forces, companies and private individuals in both contentious and non-contentious data protection matters.
-He frequently appears before the Information Tribunal in Freedom of Information Act cases.
+Alex is regularly instructed by charities, educational institutions, healthcare organisations, government departments, police forces, companies and private individuals in both contentious and non-contentious data protection matters.
+He frequently appears before the Information Tribunal in Freedom of Information Act cases as well as in the Upper Tribunal.

 Alex successfully represented the Warwickshire PCC (the lead respondent in a series of stayed cases), in a significant Information Tribunal appeal (before the President of the Information Tribunal) brought by Privacy International following a refusal of a freedom of information request about surveillance technology.